Skip to content

 • Select sources visually, then open the notes that anchor the area you care about.

-• Copy selected notes as wikilinks when you want to turn a semantic region into a shortlist or reading trail.
+• Copy selected notes as wikilinks when you want to turn a region into a shortlist or reading trail.

 FAQ